The Cooper Basin is a Late Carboniferous to Triassic basin.

 The basin contains a number of non-marine depositional units within the Late Carboniferous to Late Permian Gidgealpa Group and Late Permian to Middle Triassic Nappamerri Group.

 Petroleum exploration commenced in 1954 with the granting of an exploration licence to Santos.
 Exploration commenced in 1959 with the drilling of Innamincka 1 following a reflection–refraction survey carried out over the Innamincka Dome with Delhi Petroleum as operator.
 Additional reflection surveys over the ensuing years led to the discovery of gas in Gidgealpa 2 in 1963.
 Since then, around 2000 wells have been drilled and more than 80 000 km of seismic have been recorded.

-The Department of State Development held three releases of former PELs 5 and 6 acreage between 1998 and 2000, with a total of 27 new petroleum exploration licences offered.
+The Department of Energy and Mining held three releases of former PELs 5 and 6 acreage between 1998 and 2000, with a total of 27 new petroleum exploration licences offered.
 In November 2001 the first of the new licences were granted to the successful bidders in the CO98 acreage release following signing of a historic native title agreement.
 Access agreements were completed in 2002–03 for the CO99 and CO2000 acreage release areas.